Nasir Kazmi

-Nasir Raza Kazmi was an Urdu poet from Pakistan.
-Kazmi was born on 8 December 1925 at Ambala, Punjab, British India.
+Nasir Raza Kazmi (8 December 1925 - 2 March 1972) was an Urdu poet from Pakistan.
+Kazmi was born in Ambala, Punjab, British India.

 Kazmi used simple words in his poetry, including "Chand", "Raat", "Baarish", "Mausam", "Yaad", "Tanhai", "Darya" and gave them life by his style of poetry.
 He was known for using chhotee beher or short verses in his poetry.
 His poetry continues to be used on Pakistan Television (PTV) shows as well as in India in Bollywood films.

 Early life and career

-Kazmi emigrated from Ambala, India to Lahore, Pakistan (resided in Krishan Nagar / Islampura) in August 1947.
+Kazmi emigrated from Ambala, India to Lahore, Pakistan (residing in Krishan Nagar / Islampura) in August 1947.
 In Lahore, he worked as the editor of the literary magazines Auraq Nau and Khayal.
 He also worked as a staff editor for Radio Pakistan, Lahore.
 He was frequently thought of as a melancholic poet, though most of his poetry is based on romantic happiness and hope.

 Nasir Kazmi was influenced by the romantic poetry of Akhtar Sheerani and also took guidance in his poetry from the poet Hafeez Hoshiarpuri.
 He also had great admiration for the poetry of Mir Taqi Mir.

-Some of his collection of poems were published as books, including Berg-i-Nai (1952), Deewaan (1972), Pehli Baarish (1975), Hijr Ki Raat Ka Sitara and Nishat-i-Khwab (1977).
-A few days before his death, Kazmi said in a television interview:"Horse riding, hunting, wandering in a village, walking along the river side, visiting mountains etc. were my favourite pastimes and probably this was the time when my mind got nourishment for loving nature and getting close to the expression of poetry.
+Some of his poetic collections were published as books, including Berg-i-Nai (1952), Deewaan (1972), Pehli Baarish (1975), Hijr Ki Raat Ka Sitara and Nishat-i-Khwab (1977).
+A few days before his death, Kazmi said in a television interview:"Horse riding, hunting, wandering in a village, walking along the riverside, visiting mountains etc., were my favourite pastimes and probably this was the time when my mind got nourishment for loving nature and getting close to the expression of poetry.
 All my hobbies are related with fine arts, like singing, poetry, hunting, chess, love of birds, love of trees. ...
 I started writing poetry because I used to reflect that all the beautiful things, those I see and those in nature, are not in my hands, and they go away from me.
 Few moments of time which die, cannot be made alive.
 I think [they] can come alive in poetry, that is why I started writing poetry!"